Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 Please view this [page](/articles/access_controls.html) to learn how to add conditions for use on the data.

-Synapse has the ability to apply access restrictions to sensitive, human data, so that legal requirements are met before participants access such data.
-If human are being used in the challenge, or if you have any question about sensitivity of the challenge data, you must contact the Synapse Access and Compliance Team (act@sagebase.org) who will help put in place the necessary data access approval procedure.
+Synapse has the ability to apply access restrictions to sensitive data (e.g. human data), so that legal requirements are met before participants access such data.
+If human data are being used in the challenge, or if you have any question about sensitivity of the challenge data, please contact the Synapse Access and Compliance Team (act@sagebase.org) for support to ensure that the necessary data access approval procedure are put in place.

 There are cases in which there are no human data concerns but for which a pop-up agreement needs to be presented before download data for the first time.
 Contact the Access and Compliance Team to set up this agreement.